chazzka/clanekforest/clanek.md

 In the second step, in the right area, feature $Y$ was chosen, splitting the area in two parts.
 Observe, that the split point is always located between area-datapoint's minimum and maximum of the given feature.
 Observe also, that the split point only separates the area where the minmax -outlier are should be evaluated.
 Hence, as in a binary tree, on each side of a split point the algorithm tries to find exactly one area that would be bounded by the input's minmax.
-Such area is assigned a depth, which is equal to the node's depth in a binary tree (when the max depth is reached, a depth evaluation is taking place
+Such area is assigned a depth, which is equal to the node's depth in a binary tree (note that when the max depth is reached, a depth evaluation is taking place).
+Figure X shows that the outlying Px points are not marked as outlier.
+This is caused by the points being outside the scope of any minmax-bounding rectangle (outside the scope of the

 ![](https://raw.githubusercontent.com/forest-implementation/ml-experiment/main/figures/example2_gnu_clanek.svg)
 > Figure X Isolation Forest blabla.